Surah Naba Ultimate Dictionary: Key Arabic Terms Explained

 This verse is a direct and an urgent warning.
 The practical application is to be among those who “know” now, in this life.
 We should not wait for the Hereafter to become a certainty.
 We should strive to attain a certain and an unwavering faith (yaqīn) in this world.
 We can do this by reflecting on the powerful proofs that this very surah provides.
 It is a call to a life of mindful and certain faith, so that we are not among those who will be told, with a terrible finality, “Now you will know.”

-Image showing Quran and Surah Mursalat Written On ItSurah Mursalat Glossary: Key Arabic Terms, Names & Meanings Explained
+Image showing Quran and Surah Mursalat Written On ItSurah Musalat Ultimate Dictionary: Key Arabic Terms Explained

-Image showing Quran and Surah Naziat Written On ItSurah Naziat Glossary: Key Arabic Terms, Names & Meanings Explained
+Image showing Quran and Surah Naziat Written On ItSurah Naziat Ultimate Dictionary: Key Arabic Terms Explained

 Share this article